 You should avoid exposure to the sun for about four weeks before the treatment.
 On the day of the procedure, you should wash exhaustively with soap and do not wear any makeup.

-Your dermatologist will counsel you as to what you should expect.
-This is where you should tell your doctor if you have any history of allergic reactions to topical anesthetic or any medical condition.
+We will counsel you as to what you should expect.
+This is where you should tell us if you have any history of allergic reactions to topical anesthetic or any medical condition.